edavis0/nidaqmx-c-examples/README.md

 # nidaqmx-c-examples

 ## Overview
 This repository contains NI-DAQmx example programs.
 Each example contains C source code, and many examples are designed with new users in mind.
-The examples that have been refactored for new users (using constants and comments) can be found in this list.
+The examples that have been refactored for new users (using constants and comments) can be found in the list below.
-* List TBD

 ## Building
 To compile the source code on your host machine, you must install the GNU C/C++ Compile Tools for [x64 Linux][2] or [ARMv7 Linux][3].
 Make sure to include the CMakeLists.txt file and .vscode directory when building the binary (included in "samplebuildfiles").